Dec 2012 - Jun 2017

 Direct bioethanol from microalgae

-The DEMA consortium is developing and demonstrating a complete economically competitive technology for the direct production of bioethanol from microalgae with low-cost scalable photobioreactors by 2016.
-The DEMA Project will carry out research and development on the complete biofuel-production process at two levels.
-In the first level, the performance of cyanobacteria will be substantially enhanced by a series of metabolic engineering strategies to directly transform CO2, H2O, and sunlight into Bioethanol.
-In the second level, the bioethanol is continuously extracted from the culture media via a membrane technology process exploiting existing EU expertise and technologies.
+The DEMA consortium aimed to develop and demonstrate a complete economically competitive technology for the direct production of bioethanol from microalgae with low-cost scalable photobioreactors by 2016.
+The DEMA Project carried out research and development on the complete biofuel-production process at two levels.
+In the first level, the performance of cyanobacteria were substantially enhanced by a series of metabolic engineering strategies to directly transform CO2, H2O, and sunlight into Bioethanol.
+In the second level, the bioethanol was continuously extracted from the culture media via a membrane technology process exploiting existing EU expertise and technologies.

 Microalgae species: Synechocystis sp., Synechococcus sp.